Jeppzore/Labb2Webbutveckling/API-Specification.md

 ---

 ## Contact
-For any inquiries regarding the API specification, please contact the IT department at Länsstyrelsen.
+For any inquiries regarding the API specification, please contact me